mfitz/knacktorle/README.md

 You can choose a different location if you want - just pass it as the `--output-dir` parameter.
 The directory must already exist.

+**Data licencing information**: Information courtesy of IMDb(https://www.imdb.com).
+Used with permission.

 ## Running the Solver
 The solver is a simple command line application with a discoverable set of parameters: